kaischwender/nsxt-dfw-monitoring-with-vrli-vrops/README.md

 get-dfwhostmetrics.sh was tested with
   - ESXi 6.7 and above (busybox)

-An SSH session is established between the host running the PowerShell script and every ESXi host.
-Make sure TCP 22 is allowed by your firewalls.
+Please make sure HTTPS, TCP 443 (scripting host to vCenter/vROps) and SSH, TCP 22 (scripting host to ESXi) are allowed by your firewalls.

 ## Installation
 1. Copy the files (Write-DfwMetricsToLogOps.ps1, config.json and get-sfwhostmetrics.sh) to the desired location